 Ithaca, NY 14853-4901

 Correspondence may also be sent via e-mail.
-For general questions or comments, contact our Editor-in-Chief, Victor Flores.
+For general questions or comments, contact our Editor-in-Chief, Debbie Morales.

 COPYRIGHTS AND ACKNOWLEDGEMENTS

 The Cornell Law Review reserves all rights regarding this website and forbids for-profit use or re-publication without its express written consent.
-Please contact the Cornell Law Review Editor-in-Chief, Victor Flores, for consent regarding for-profit use or re-publication of the text and HTML contents of the Law Review.
+Please contact the Cornell Law Review Editor-in-Chief, Debbie Morales, for consent regarding for-profit use or re-publication of the text and HTML contents of the Law Review.

 Our Business Office may be reached at: (607) 255-3387.